Can I apply online or should I use a paper application?

 Do you require a resume as part of the application?

-We do not require one at this time but if you wish, there is a place to upload one in the online application or you can email it to firstname.lastname@example.org, after completing the rest of your application.
+We do not require one at this time but if you wish, there is a place to upload one in the online application.

-What is your minimum GPA and GRE scores for admission?
+What is your minimum GPA score for admission?

 What is the most important part of the application?